Free Outdoor Activities Near You: Parks, Trails & City Hacks

 These city hacks make free outdoor activities easy to plan—especially when you’re going car-free.

 Transit to trailheads: Use your city’s transit app; bike-share or walk the “last mile.”
-You can also pair your city name with examples like “outdoor activities Phoenix” or “outdoor activities on Long Island” to surface parks & rec pages and public-art maps.
+You can also pair your city name with examples like “outdoor activities Phoenix,” “outdoor activities on Long Island,” “outdoor activities DC,” or a borough term like “outdoor activities Queens” to surface parks & rec pages and public-art maps.
+Use signed paths and stay off active rail lines.

 Offline maps: Download maps in advance; screenshot park/trail info.